giomambre/ing-sw-2025-Mambretti-Rizzuti-Reguera-Piacentini/README.md

 cd "jar-directory"
 java -jar GalaxyServer.jar
 ```
-* Client : once opened the Client will ask the ip address of the Server (leave empty for localhost), than you can choose the Connection type and the UI
+* Client : once opened, the cmd will ask you the ip address of the Server (leave empty for localhost), than you can choose the Connection type and the UI

 ```
 cd "jar-directory"